MarianB-da45/GoalBet_Project/README.md

      -- Merging

         - After extraction, individual CSV files for each league are merged into single file for loading to the DB

+  ## ETL Process Overview 3
+ --  ETL Stage 3 - Load

+  -- DB Connection – PostgreSQL:

+    - The script establishes a connection to a PostgreSQL database using SQLAlchemy's create_engine(), utilizing credentials stored in environment variables.

+  -- Data Loading
+    - The cleaned merged file is loaded into the PostgreSQL database using the to_sql() method.
+The method appends new records to the specified table (one for each league) and handles any necessary schema definitions, based on the DataFrame structure.

+## Staging Area
+     -- Windows OS File Explorer is used as the staging area for historical data

+     -- Windows OS File Explorer is used as the transformation area for historical data

+## ETL Pipeline Architecture
+     -- Architecture Diagram

+## ETL Process - New Data
+   -- ETL Stage 1 - Transform

+      -- Cleaning:

+      - The script reads the CSV data into a Pandas DataFrame while specifying the columns to extract, thus ignoring any unnecessary data.

+      - We also convert the 'Date' column into a proper datetime format, ensuring consistency in date handling.

+    -- Filtering

+     - The script constructs URLs dynamically based on the current season (e.g., E0.csv for the Premiership).It uses the requests library to send an HTTP GET request to the specified URLs.The script checks the HTTP response status.
+If the status is 200 (OK), it proceeds to read the CSV data.
+If not, it logs an error.